 The difference in their ages seemed to have narrowed that spring, and subtly he stepped out of the role of a petted little brother and became a peer of Jenny, with the full rights of teasing or criticizing that had belonged to Tom a year ago.

-showing respect for the rights or opinions or practices of others
+showing respect for the rights or opinions of others

 When his sister left the table and ran off to her room with the letter, Jethro was irritated, but

 tolerant of her rights; however, when she returned, with flaming cheeks, and began to read a few excerpts from the closely written pages, he was dismayed.